Pur3-MAlice/seasonality/README.md

 ### ***Bugs and Fixes:***
 Below is a list of bugs I found during the development process.
 A lot of the bugs and fixes where minor enough that they were caught and easily amended by just seeing the redlines in gitpod.
 But here are a few that stumped me enough to write them down.
-1. **Intended Outcome** - Had to restart the project
+1. **Intended Outcome** - I could start my project and continue to use the same repository.
     * ***Issue Found:***
-        * Due to some database issues i could not migrate any chnages after I had done my first migration.
+        * Due to some database issues I could not migrate any changes after I had done my first migration.
     * ***Solution Used:***
-        * Restarted the project and used db.sqlite3 instead of my main postgres db
+        * Restarted the project and used db.sqlite3 instead of my main postgres db, and implemented a DEV environment.
-1. **Intended Outcome** - Splicing List in Django Templates
+1. **Intended Outcome** - Only have certain number of diet categories on the home page.
     * ***Issue Found:***
-        * I wanted to only have three of my categories on the main page, but nothing I did worked.
+        * I wanted to only have three of my categories on the main page, I ended up aving all the categories being listed out on the front page which isn't good UI/UX.
     * ***Solution Used:***
         * Discovered I could splice in the django html templates.
 1. **Intended Outcome** - Be able to search entire db for recipes and their FKs
     * ***Issue Found:***
         * I wanted to be able too not only search the content of the recipes in the search bar but also search if they were connected to the FK.
-Nothing I tried worked until FK Q seac.
     * ***Solution Used:***
-        *   FK Q Search
+        *   i discovered I could use the Q search to see if what FKs were connected to which recipe.
+Meaning that the user can search categories and get all recipes related to that category shown back to them.
-1. **Intended Outcome** - Star rating system not working.
+1. **Intended Outcome** - Be able to rate a recipe and have my rating remembered on the UI whilst also updating the rating average.
     * ***Issue Found:***
         * The avg of the recipe page would be affected.
 But the user input of the stars themselves would not hold the data.
     * ***Solution Used:***
         *  Used Javascript local storage to hold the browsers star rating instead.
+However this does leave an error in the console, the benefit of the user's rating being remebered is not outweighed by this as it does not affect the page's functionality or the user's experience.
-1. **Intended Outcome** - Users be able to delete comments when user
+1. **Intended Outcome** - When deploy to heroku the CSS stay's connected
     * ***Issue Found:***
-        * Kept getting comment.id errors when refreshing page or clicking on new recipe page.
+        * CSS Styling not coming and getting console error of MIME.
     * ***Solution Used:***
-        * Removed this feature as it wasn't a requirement to have user delete comments.
+        * Removed DISABLE_COLLECTSTATIC and PORT 8000 and then the CSS styling worked.

 * During testing, I used three browsers to ensure cross-compatibility.
 The browsers used were:
   1. Chrome